 But in Italy, this couldn’t be further from the truth.
 In this particular corner of Southern Europe, catenaccio reigns supreme, and the defenders are the poster-boys.

-And no one group of men typified this state of affairs better than the AC Milan backline of Mauro Tassoti, Franco Baresi, Alessandro Costacurta and Paolo Maldini.
+And no one group of men typified this state of affairs better than the AC Milan backline of Mauro Tassotti, Franco Baresi, Alessandro Costacurta and Paolo Maldini.
 Playing together from the late eighties, the four won trophy after trophy after trophy together.
 A decade of domestic and European dominance has since seen them labelled the best defensive quartet ever to play the game.

 Between them, they racked up a staggering 87 years of service for Milan.
-Bar Tassoti, who came through the ranks with Lazio before joining Milan at the ages of 20, each component of the legendary defence was a product of the club’s youth academy.
+Bar Tassotti, who came through the ranks with Lazio before joining Milan at the ages of 20, each component of the legendary defence was a product of the club’s youth academy.
 Maldini, in particular, couldn’t have been any more Milan if he tried – his father, Cesare, won four Scudetti and a European Cup with the Rossoneri, while his two sons, Christian and Daniel both played for the club in the modern era.

 Of the four, Franco Baresi made his debut first in 1977.
-The following year, he was joined by Tassoti and the two won their first Serie A title together.
+The following year, he was joined by Tassotti and the two won their first Serie A title together.
 But in the 79-80 campaign, Milan were relegated for the first time in the club’s history following a match-fixing scandal.
 They were promoted as champions the following season.

 But in their first season back, they suffered one of the most surprising relegations – perhaps of all time.
 After zero demotions in almost a century, there had been two in three years.
 It was a million miles away from the opulence that awaited them over the next two decades.